Delaware North Overnight Dog Boarding Services

 - Be on a monthly flea and tick medication.
 Oral or topical types are preferred; flea/tick collars are not allowed at Camp because they cannot be removed quickly in case of emergency.
 If you use a flea/tick collar it will be kept with your dog's leash while the dog is at Camp.

 - Come into camp wearing a Quick Release collar (pinch to open) and a name tag.
 We sell quick release collars and name tags at low prices for owner convenience.

 - New dogs coming to our Camp must be owned at least 10 days by the person bringing them to Camp.
 We want the best for each dog.
 Dogs must feel loved and settled into their new homes.
 Transitions are very disruptive for dogs and we don’t want Camp to be overwhelming.
 We offer in-home pet care and dog walking to help you care for your new dog until they may come to Camp.

-- We require at least the interview day and another 1/2 day prior to boarding.
+- We strongly suggest the interview day and another 1/2 day prior to boarding.
 These two days REALLY help dogs become comfortable at Camp.
 We want every Camper to enjoy their stay with us and these two adjustment times help tremendously.
-We are happy to offer in-home pet care and dog walking to help you care for your new dog if you do not have time to do two days prior to the desired overnight stay.
+Owners may use one of the discounted days in the warm-up package or ask for 20% off the price of a single day or half day for the additional day.